 In case of a tele-calling company – bandwidth charges – say the company has a plan with the telecom company for a certain bandwidth at a fixed monthly charge with an additional per unit charge for bandwidth used in excess of this range.
 Bandwidth charges will remain fixed irrespective of the number of calls made provided they are in the agreed upon bandwidth range.
 Once calls increase beyond this range, the bandwidth charges will increase proportionately to the increase in use of bandwidth.

-Differences between variable and semi-variable cost:
+Difference between variable and semi-variable cost:

 Difference between variable and semi-variable cost has been detailed below: